priya2596/implementation-onboarding-mastery/myplaybooks/Pre_Call_Churn_Playbook.md

 - **Product database or admin panel** — log in and look at last login dates, active users, and feature usage directly
 - **Your CRM notes** (HubSpot, Pipedrive, or even a shared Notion doc) — read every interaction note from the last 6 months
-- **Email thread history** — how often were they reaching out?
+- **Email thread history** -how often were they reaching out?
 Did frequency drop?
 Did their response times get longer?
-- **A simple spreadsheet** — build a 90-day timeline yourself.
+- **A simple spreadsheet** —build a 90-day timeline yourself.
 Date, event, signal.
 You will see the pattern.

 </details>